Department of Health Services Management and Policy

 Fax: (423) 439-6710

-The Department of Health Services Management and Policy offers the bachelor of science degree (B.S.) in public health with a concentration in health administration.
+The Department of Health Services Management and Policy offers the bachelor of science degree (B.S.) in Health Administration.
 Students gain the knowledge and skills necessary to become effective health care administrators capable of managing and delivering health services in a variety of settings.

 Degree Requirements: 120 credits